vivsvaan/Sentiment-Analysis-for-Poll-Prediction/README.md

 * Trends of Previous Elections (voter turnout, region wise results)

 #### Dividing the features and information region wise-
-* Interactive Map of the naton, divided in states.
+* Interactive Map of the nation, divided in states.
 * For each state: information such as the the number of seates, candidates of the political parties in that region and past results, past trends such as voter turn-out (divided by caste, gender, age group etc.)